Introduction

 ggplot(

-scale_fill_manual(values = palette) + # use the custom color palette we defined earlier
+scale_fill_manual(values = palette) + # Custom color palette

 labs(x = "Date",